pulimeng/eToxPred/README.md

 3. The corresponding trianed models are in SAscore and toxicity folders respectively.
 The `trained_model_gpu.pkl` can be used when CUDA is installed and properly configured.

 To use the package to train your own models:
 1. Prepare the training dataset.
 The dataset contains two parts: the fingerprints and the label.
 The label can be the binary class labels for toxicity prediction or the SAscores.
-The dataset has to be stored in a .pkl file, which is a serialized Python structure used to store many objects.
+The dataset has to be stored in a .smi file in the format:
+ [SMILES string, ID, SAscore]
 2. Train the DBN for SAscore prediction.
-Run the `sa_dbn.py` in the SAscore folder by `python sa_dbn.py -i your_training_set.txt`
+Run the `sa_dbn.py` in the SAscore folder by `python sa_dbn.py -i your_training_set.smi`
   - The input arguement is the path to your training datset.
+The data has to be in the format:
   - The data will be randomly split into training, testing, and validation sets (60%/20%/20%).
   - The parameters of the DBN can be changed in `sa_dbn.py` at line 471.
     - `finetune_lr is` the learning rate used in finetune stage.
 Default is 0.2.